novoalab/tRNAmap_Hoffmann_adapted/README.md

 ## Major differences with the original pipeline:

-- The script removePrecursor.pl was subsituted with a modified version of the script [removePrecursor_new.pl](https://github.com/hexavier/tRNA_mapping/blob/master/removePrecursor.pl), kindly provided by Xavier Hernandez.
+- The script removePrecursor.pl was subsituted with a modified version of the script [removePrecursor_new.pl](https://github.com/hexavier/tRNA_mapping/blob/master/removePrecursor.pl), kindly provided by Xavier Hernandez, due to a bug in dealing with intron-containing tRNA genes.

 - We use 15nt minimum read length for the trimming